CA-PCA: Manifold Dimension Estimation, Adapted for Curvature: Experiments

 \subsection{Analysis of Non-Manifolds}

 Next, we see what happens when we apply the tests to another object which is not a manifold, in this case the union of two manifolds of different dimensions.
 We sample 200 points from the unit sphere in $\R^4$ and 200 points from the circle determined by the equations $(x_1-4)^2+x_2^2=16, x_3=0, x_4=0$.

 Running tests on the union of the two datasets gives Figure \ref{fig:S1 U S3}.
 Considering the average, it appears the estimators tend to a value of 2, the average of the dimension of the 3-sphere and that of the circle.
 However, the standard deviation of the estimates shown in Figure \ref{fig:S1 U S3 std dev} demonstrates that there are many occurrences of 1's and 3's.
+This makes sense, given that base points sampled from the sphere (and a reasonable distance from the circle) would only have nearest neighbors also coming from the sphere, leading to a dimension estimate of 3.
+Likewise, points sampled from the circle (and reasonably far from the sphere) would lead to a dimension estimate of 1.
 For comparison, consider the standard deviations for the Klein bottle, shown in Figure \ref{fig:Klein std dev}.

 Thus, CA-PCA, plus PCA and perhaps LB, may potentially assist in determining if data comes from a manifold.